ajourneythroughdatascience/portfolio-projects/machine-learning/sentiment-analysis-with-python/sentiment-analysis-with-python-pt-1.md

 ---

-# Front-End
+# Frontend
-There are three main frameworks we can use to easily write GUIs in Python:
+There are three main frameworks we can use to write GUIs in Python:
 - `PyQT5`: A Python binding of the cross-platform GUI toolkit Qt.
-- `tkinter`: The original built-in `tkinter` library with all legacy widgets, but with an outdated UI.
+- `tkinter`: The original built-in `tkinter` library with all the legacy widgets but with an outdated UI.
-- `customtkinter`: A newer UI-library based on `tkinter`, maintained by [TomSchimansky](https://github.com/TomSchimansky).
+- `customtkinter`: A newer UI library based on `tkinter` maintained by [TomSchimansky](https://github.com/TomSchimansky).

 For this example, we'll be using the third option, although there are some methods of `tkinter` we'll also include.

-`customtkinter` provides methods to define main and secondary application windows, include grids, and define sections.
-Inside each section, we can include one or more widget-style instances such as titles, labels, text inputs, option menus, radio buttons, progress bars, text prompts, and more.
-Widgets that accept a user input will store it as a variable we previously define.
+`customtkinter` provides methods to define primary and secondary application windows, include grids, and define sections.
+We can include one or more widget-style instances in each section, such as titles, labels, text inputs, option menus, radio buttons, progress bars, text prompts, and more.
+Widgets that accept user input will store it as a previously-defined variable.

-Since we'll be including 3 main windows (*help, about, main application*), we'll need to define 3 classes which will inherit from different `customtkinter` classes.
+Since we'll include three main windows (*help, about, main application*), we'll need to define three classes that will inherit from different `customtkinter` classes.

 Every `customtkinter` main application has the following generalized structure: